parthchoksi45/AI_MOVIE_RECOMMENDATION/README.md

 •	https://research.netflix.com/research-area/recommendations<br>
 Future Scope<br>
 •	Integration of this service in a form of plugin in Mobile apps to Reduce user time to search movie of his/her preferences.<br>
-•	Implementing more Functionality Like Hybrid MRS in order to Pull over more Justified Recommendation for User and will also working to<br> get over better accuracy.<br>
+•	Implementing more Functionality Like Hybrid MRS in order to Pull over more Justified Recommendation for User and will also working to get over better accuracy.<br>